Biden appeals for tougher gun laws: ‘How much more carnage?’

 “We should be treating responsible gun owners as an example of how every gun owner should behave,” Biden said.
 “This isn’t about taking away anyone’s rights, it’s about protecting children, it’s about protecting families.”

-He called on Congress to end “outrageous” protections for gun manufacturers, which severely limit their liability over how their firearms are used, comparing it to the tobacco industry which has faced repeated litigation over its products’ role in causing cancer and other disease.
+He called on Congress to end “outrageous” protections for gun manufacturers, which severely limit their liability over how their firearms are used, comparing it to the tobacco industry, which has faced repeated litigation over its products’ role in causing cancer and other diseases.

 “Imagine if the tobacco industry had been immune from being sued, where we’d be today,” Biden said.